ndabAP/vue-go-example/README.md

 # Vue.js and Go example project

-I wanted to find out how fast Go (Golang) is and how well it plays together with Vue.js.
+Mathematical operations with Go (Golang) and Vue.js.

 ## Features